mirzaibtisam41/react-auto-skeleton-loader/README.md

 children	ReactNode	—	The content to wrap with skeletons

 ⚡ Tips

 Wrap only the content you want skeletonized.
 Perfect for loading states while fetching API data.

 💡 Example: Nested Components
-javascript
-Copy code

 <AutoSkeleton loading={loading}>
   <div>
     <h1>Dashboard</h1>